 - “I’ll keep your calendar full with [insert favorite agenda you share as a couple].”

 - “I’ll never complain about [insert something you love to complain about.]”

 Don’t Try to Include Everything

-One of the biggest mistakes couples make with their wedding vows is trying to include too much.
-If you’re telling the entire history of your love story or quoting all your favorite episodes of The Office, your guests will grow weary, quick.
+Once you’ve gathered your initial inspo and agreed on a general tone and approach to personalized wedding vows, your next step is to EDIT.
+One of the biggest mistakes couples make with their wedding vows is trying to include too much… If you’re telling the entire history of your love story or quoting all your favorite episodes of The Office, your guests will grow weary, quick.
 If your vows are going over five minutes apiece, here’s how to edit: